 Image Source: Pexels

 In addition, many clinics in rural areas may be the only option for those struggling with COD, and many of those hospitals may be ill-prepared for such a demand.
-In those cases, the attitude and values of the local staff is of paramount concern — as their interaction with the patient may be the only medical treatment that these individuals seek out.
-Having a negative experience could easily result in that patient no longer seeking out medical help for their ailments, potentially even exacerbating pre-existing or chronic conditions, and further pushing them into harmful substance abuse.
+In those cases, the attitude and values of the local staff are of paramount concern — as their interaction with the patient may be the only medical treatment that these individuals seek out.
+Having a negative experience could easily result in patients no longer seeking out medical help for their ailments, potentially even exacerbating pre-existing or chronic conditions and further pushing them into harmful substance abuse.

-It can be cost prohibitive to employ social workers in rural community medical centers, but telemedicine, telepsychiatry, and technology-assisted therapy can cut some of those costs.
-If rural medical centers can find affordable options to expand their care network with social workers, then they may be able to fill those gaps in treatment.
+It can be cost-prohibitive to employ social workers in rural community medical centers, but telemedicine, telepsychiatry, and technology-assisted therapy can cut some of those costs.
+If rural medical centers can find affordable options to expand their care network with social workers, they may fill those gaps in treatment.